 Facebook, the reason of revolution in the social networking pattern has again brought forward a new gimmick, "Facebook Account Kit" to entice people and add to their convenience.
-Unveiled at the F8 conference, this kit is said to be a modern alternative to the traditional login mechanisms.
-This new feature basically helps people in easily registering or logging in various apps by simply using their phone number or email address instead of setting up a username or password every time.
+Unveiled at the F8 conference, this kit is said to be a modern alternative to traditional login mechanisms.
+This new feature basically helps people easily register or log in to various apps by simply using their phone number or email address instead of setting up a username or password every time.

-Thus, this new feature is beneficial for both user and developers.
-Users are spared from remembering different passwords of different applications and developers get a wider user base of their apps.
+Thus, this new feature is beneficial for both users and developers.
+Users are spared from remembering different passwords of different applications and developers get a wider user base for their apps.
 Since this new feature combines both account login and account registration, it prevents the developers from creating a separate flow to register new users or to check if their account already exists.
-This kit also makes easier for the app developers to understand their users and their login preferences.
-For example, if the analytics reveal that most of the users log into the app through phone numbers then the option of signing up from mail can be removed.
+This kit also makes it easier for app developers to understand their users and their login preferences.
+For example, if the analytics reveal that most of the users log into the app through phone numbers then the option of signing up by mail can be removed.

-With creative offerings, Facebook Account Kit has been proved promising for many current apps.
+With creative offerings, Facebook Account Kit has been proven promising for many current apps.
 For example, Saavn, an Indian streaming music service app has witnessed a growth of 33% during the first two months of implementing this kit.
-No doubts, this kit has opened more easy ways to connect.
-But still don’t you think that with this kit people are letting go security for convenience, in today’s environment of privacy and security, this solution is little vulnerable and is less secure than a user-id and password mechanism?
+No doubt, this kit has opened more easy ways to connect.
+But still don’t you think that with this kit people are letting go of security for convenience, in today’s environment of privacy and security, this solution is a little vulnerable and is less secure than a user-id and password mechanism?